Island hopping in the Aeolian Islands

 If you want to break free from the norm and plan something unique for your holidays this year, the Aeolian Islands are waiting for you!
 And if you’re wondering which of the 7 volcanic islands to visit, the answer is pretty straightforward: ALL of them!

-Check out our complete guide and travel to each and every of the Aeolian Islands and discover the best vacation tips on Ferryhopper.
+Check out our complete guide and travel to each and every one of the Aeolian Islands, and discover the best vacation tips on Ferryhopper.

 View of the sea from a narrow alley in Panarea

 The Aeolian Archipelago consists of 7 volcanic islands that are located close to the north coast of Sicily.
 The Aeolian Islands, known as the “pearls of the Mediterranean”, impress their visitors with dreamy beaches, natural paths as well as unique activities and events.